5 The Great War

 Before the Second World War, what we now call World War I was known simply as “The Great War.”
 It wasn’t the first war fought in multiple regions of the world by most of the world’s major powers.
 The Seven Years War of 1756 to 1761, which Americans generally call the French and Indian War after the part fought in North America, probably has a better claim to the title of the first world war.
 But the conflict from 1914 to 1919 is especially significant in American history because the United States emerged from it as a world military power and as the financial center of the global economy.

 The Great War toppled empires, created new nations, and sparked tensions that would explode across future years; especially in the Second World War less than a generation later.
 On the battlefield, gruesome modern weaponry killed or terrorized an entire generation of young men.
 The U. S. entered the conflict in 1917 and was never again the same.
 The war announced to the world the United States’ arrival as a global power and its aftermath advanced an idealistic vision of a new global order, but ironically the U. S. wartime experience beat back American progressivism by unleashing vicious waves of repression.
 The war simultaneously stoked national pride and fueled disenchantments that burst Progressive Era hopes for the modern world.
-And it laid the foundation for a global depression, a second world war, and an entire history of national, religious, and cultural conflict around the globe.
+And it laid the foundation for a global depression, a second world war, and a whole new era of national, religious, and cultural conflict around the globe.

 Foreign Entanglement